 A driver is commonly advised to keep his timing lever advanced, retarding it only when necessary, e.g., for starting and for hill climbing.
-This is sound advice, for it not only enables more power to be developed and petrol economised, but the magneto is greatly helped, since prolonged and unnecessary running in the retard position causes burning and rapid wear at the contact breaker points.!
+This is sound advice, for it not only enables more power to be developed and petrol economised, but the magneto is helped.